igvteam/igv-webapp/index.md

 	* Close a panel by clicking on the **X** on the right edge of its ruler.

 * **Zoom and pan.**
 	* Use the zoom slider or the **+** and **-** buttons on the right end of the toolbar to zoom in and out.
-In multi-locus view, this will affect all the panels. *Not available in whole-genome view*.
+In multi-locus view, this will affect all the panels. *The zoom controls are not available in whole-genome view*.
 	> **Note:** If your browser window is narrow, the **+** and **-** buttons appear without the slider widget.

 	* Double-click in any of the data tracks to zoom in one level.
-The new view will be centered around the point where you clicked.
+The new view will be centered on the point where you clicked.

 	* Click and drag in the ruler to sweep out a region to zoom into.